uiua-lang/uiua/site/text/macros.md

 ```

 ## Two Kinds of Macros
-The macros described so far are called *positional macros*, because arguments are referenced directly by their position when the macro is called.
+The macros described so far are called *index macros*, because arguments are referenced directly by their position when the macro is called.

-But Uiua actually has a second kind of macro. *Array macros* put their operands in an array.
+But Uiua actually has a second kind of macro. *Code macros* put their operands in an array.
 The array can then be arbitrarily manipulated with normal Uiua code.

-## Array Macros
+## Code Macros
-Array macros are defined by putting a `^` right after the binding's `←`.
-Array macro names must still end in some number of `!`s.
+Code macros are defined by putting a `^` right after the binding's `←`.
+Code macro names must still end in some number of `!`s.

 Here is a basic example that simply prints its operands.
 It returns the number `5` as the actual generated code.